US seeks tighter UN sanctions after N. Korea missile test

 South Korea’s Yonhap news agency quoted unnamed military officials who wondered whether North Korea actually launched the smaller Hwasong-15 with certain modifications to increase its range.

-North Korea’s ruling party in January had issued a veiled threat to end Kim’s moratorium on ICBM and nuclear tests, citing U.S. hostility.

-South Korea’s military has also detected signs North Korea may be restoring some of the nuclear-testing tunnels it detonated just before Kim’s first meeting with Trump in 2018.
-Some experts say the North may resume nuclear testing in coming months.

-Associated Press writer Jennifer Peltz contributed from the United Nations.
-Mari Yamaguchi in Tokyo contributed to the report.
+Associated Press writer Jennifer Peltz at the United Nations and Mari Yamaguchi in Tokyo contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.